 Recently I've taken the 2-day course and then successfully passed eSCP certification and here are some impressions about that.
-First, for serial certification obtainers,for the main question - what is the gain here? - I will frankly say - I don't know.
+First, the main question - what is the gain here? - I will frankly say - I don't know.
 This cert isn't found under 'most wanted/hot/industry leading' headings anywhere, so whether it's gonna get you an advantage in promotion/job search/etc remains an open question.
 The course was fully funded by my work and I took part in it for the benfit of the knowledge I would gain there only.The certification exam is available only after you've passed the course.

 The course was administered at 3rd-part learning center but by folks from Aladdin itself ONLY - one of the strong points of the course.
-As I understood even if the course would be given in the heart of Amazonia, Brazil it still would be presented by Aladdin folks, no 'certified instructors' are employed.
+As I understood even if the course was given in the heart of Amazonia, Brazil it still would be presented by Aladdin folks, no 'certified instructors' are employed.
 There were 2 instructors .
 While the first instructor was from the Presale team Liat Ivri, she could answer any technical questions I had ("- Can you remind me name of the file to add Ip address to the interface so it survives reboot, unlike ifconfig ?").

 The overall course was approximately 20% presentations/talks and 80% hands-on labs.
 The contents can be seen here, only that we dealt with version 7 only, not 6.2 as in pdf: ftp://ftp.aladdin.com/pub/marketing/eSafe/Agenda/Expert_Agenda.pdf .
 Every pair of students was given Hellgate appliance to play with.
 And we used it to the full - our team even succeeded to push beyond the limit,crash and do RMA on our HellGate - fastest RMA ever seen - took 5 mins to bring new Hellgate.

 Everyone was given a book-sized course material including presentations we heard and labs.
 The flow was - presentation then lab.
 Started with reimaging eSafe from usb, then all config labs as per pdf above.
-The LDAP lab took much more then was allocated for it as many (including me) are not good fiends with all the AD/LDAP/OU/CN/DN stuff ,eventhough the AD server was preconfigured and we had to just(?) connect eSafe to it.
+The LDAP lab took much more then was allocated for it as many (including me) are not good friends with all the AD/LDAP/OU/CN/DN stuff ,eventhough the AD server was preconfigured and we had to just(?) connect eSafe to it.